 The Speakers Task Force provides speakers to community and educational groups in Southern California.
 Speakers are committed ADL activists who reach out to members of the community, heightening their awareness of important issues.
 Speakers present on various topics that concern ADL such as Anti-Semitism in the U.S. and Around the World, Religious Freedom, ADL & Law Enforcement

 .
 Most speeches are 35 to 45 minutes in length with an additional 15 minutes for questions.
 Please click here

 and complete the web form to arrange a speaker for a house of worship, social club or community group at no cost to you

-Government Affairs ADL Pacific Southwest Region maintains close ties to local, state and federal legislators, lobbies on pending legislation, organizes meetings with elected officials to discuss issues of concern to ADL, and assists legislators with resources and programs.
+Advocacy and Engagement Committee ADL Pacific Southwest Region maintains close ties to local, state and federal legislators.
+We lobby on pending legislation, meet with elected officials to discuss issues of concern to ADL and assist legislators with resources and programs.

 With more than 90 consular offices based in Los Angeles, the ADL Pacific Southwest Region maintains an active outreach program to the international diplomatic corps based in Los Angeles.
 ADL raises awareness of issues of concern to Jewish communities around the world and advocates for Israel through regular contact with representatives of foreign countries based in Los Angeles.